October 3, 2024

 The Mayor emphasised the situation in Cherbourg was different from other First Nations communities such as Palm Island or Woorabinda where the Protective Services Group First Nations Project was operating.

-In these communities, local community members has been employed by the QPS as Senior Protective Services Officers.
+In these communities, local community members have been employed by the QPS as Senior Protective Services Officers.

 Mayor Simpson said these communities were “self-contained” with borders that acted as natural barriers which helped to limit the influx of external crime.